 Be aware that young infants create less sweat, which is the body's primary mechanism of cooling.
 So it’s best to time outings during cooler, less sunny times of day in order to keep an infant safe.

 Bottom line: coverage is key, so whether you are relying on shade, clothing, or sunscreen, make sure every inch of you and your little ones are protected from the sun’s harmful rays.
-For more specific information, always remember to contact your physician.
+For more specific information, contact your physician.